 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 When you’re approved for a new credit card, you’ll receive an initial credit limit based on numerous factors, including your credit score and credit history, as well as your income and history with that card issuer.
 But over time, you may find that your credit limit isn’t enough for your needs.
-Fortunately, it’s often possible to increase the limit of a credit card.From simply waiting for the next automatic credit limit increase to asking for one, there are ways to raise your limit.
+It is often possible to increase the limit of a credit card.From simply waiting for the next automatic credit limit increase to asking for one, there are ways to raise your limit.
 Keep reading to learn more about how to increase your credit card limit and the benefits of doing so.

 What Is a Credit Limit?

 When using a credit card, it’s important to understand how a credit limit works.
 A credit card’s credit limit is the amount that the card issuer is willing to loan to the cardholder.
 Every purchase is considered a loan, and your purchases are typically approved up to the amount of the account’s credit limit.
 The credit limit on your credit card represents a revolving loan that the card issuer has already approved.
 The card’s credit limit represents the most that the card issuer is willing to loan you.
 It exists to limit the card issuer’s exposure to delinquency and default.
-According to the most recent data from Experian, the average credit card limit in 2020 was $30,365.
+According to the most recent data from Experian, the average credit card limit in 2023 was $29,855.
 Most cards have a fixed credit limit that’s listed on your credit card statement each month.
 However, some cards are advertised as having no preset limit.
 With these cards, there’s still a limit, but it will vary based on your current balance and creditworthiness.
 Cards with no preset spending limits are typically charge cards or premium travel rewards cards.

 Are You Eligible for a Credit Limit Increase?

 The credit limit that you received when you opened your account was based on just a snapshot of your creditworthiness at the time.
 But since that account was opened, you may have added to your credit history and improved your creditworthiness.
 For example, you may have paid down some of your existing debt, and you may have increased your income.
-If your credit has improved significantly since you originally applied for the card, or since you last had your credit limit raised, then you may be eligible for an increase given how credit cards work.
+If your credit has improved significantly since you originally applied for the card or since you last had your credit limit raised, then you may be eligible for an increase given how credit cards work.
 However, if you’ve had credit problems, you may not be eligible.
 Other reasons you might not be eligible for a credit limit increase include if you have the same or lower income, or have recently applied for numerous new lines of credit or credit line increases.

 How to Increase Your Credit Card Limit